-- is this a personal record or a Council record? - do I need to keep this personal record in Council systems? - do I need to make this record in this way using this language? - how would this look on the front page of the newspaper? - Elected members should be aware that all information that they receive or 'know' in their official capacity falls within the scope of official information covered by LGOIMA.
+- is this a personal record or a Council record? - do I need to keep this personal record in Council systems? - do I need to make this record in this way using this language? - Elected members should be aware that all information that they receive or 'know' in their official capacity falls within the scope of official information covered by LGOIMA.
 This includes, for example, any information that they may receive on a private email.
 As a general rule elected members should forward a copy of any such information to a committee advisor so that it can be formally filed in Council's records management system.
 It is an offence to destroy official information.